BEFORE YOU SELF-PUBLISH YOUR BOOK

 The first thing you need to think about is the writing.
 No matter how well you write, plan to spend money on a good content editor, not a grammatical editor.
 Any competent writer should not require a grammatical editor, but if you're only doing one book and you don't write well, you will also need to invest in a grammatical editor.
 But a content editor is the most important.
 I never publish anything without a content editor overseeing my work.
 I used to be a content editor, but editing your own work is not the same thing.
 You need that second set of eyes to ensure the quality of your work.
 And I learned a lot from the content editors I hired and that allowed me to write better and be able to do content editing for others.

-Once your manuscript is complete and edited, you need to think about who is going to print it.
+Once your manuscript is complete and edited, you need to have it proofed.
+Then you need to think about who is going to print it.
 The printer will provide specs for the cover: front, back, and spine (as well as for the pages).
 I look at covers of books in the library to find some inspiration.
 I do my own graphic design, so I don't have to pay to have a cover done.
 Cover design can be very expensive or very reasonable.
 It all depends on who does it.
 I have seen some gorgeous covers done by students, so try not to get sucked into taking out a second mortgage for your cover.

 I usually publish my novels in print (paperback, perfect bind), ebook, and audiobook formats, and my non-fiction in print and occasionally in ebook format.
 Non-fiction sells better in print.
 Novels can go either way.
 I am lucky to live only 35 miles away from a book printer, Gorham Printing, in Centralia, Washington.
 So, I can go pick up my books and that saves on shipping, which is quite expensive since books are so heavy.
 Most printing these days is digital, and you can save a lot of money if your book is a size that does not require large size sheets that are then cut down to an odd size.
 I always opt for 5.5"w x 8.5"h, as that is an 8-1/2" x 11" sheet of paper.
 For my larger books, I go with the 8-1/2" x 11" size.
 I always pick the house brand of paper for both covers and pages.
 It has always worked just great no matter who my printer was.
 The more books you have printed, the cheaper the cost per book, but don't go crazy on your first print run.
 Keep it down to about 200 copies that you can send out for review.